r0bnet/mb-k8s/README.md

 kubectl -n monitoring port-forward svc/prom-grafana 8080:80
 ```

-Open browser under `http://localhost:8080` and enter credentials `admin:prom-operator`.
+Open browser under `http://localhost:8080` and enter default credentials `admin:prom-operator`.

 kuard
 -----

 - Deployment is implemented with `kustomize`
-  - This documentation assumes that the standalone tool is installed instead of kubectl subcommand
+  - This documentation assumes that the standalone tool is installed instead of using the `kubectl kustomize` subcommand
 - It consists of:
   - `Deployment`
   - `Service`